Mystery Men

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to The newly formed team (Mr. Furious, The Shoveler, Blue Raja, The Bowler, The Spleen, Invisible Boy, and The Sphinx) commits to infiltrating Casanova Frankenstein's mansion to rescue Captain Amazing., moving from reaction to action.

 At 62 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat The team's first rescue attempt fails catastrophically.
+The analysis reveals that this crucial beat The team's first rescue attempt fails catastrophically.
 Captain Amazing is accidentally killed by his own released supervillain, leaving Champion City without its true protector., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 97 minutes initiates the final act resolution at 81% of the runtime.
 The team realizes they don't need to be Captain Amazing - they need to be themselves.
 They embrace their odd powers and unite with renewed purpose, remembering the Sphinx's lessons about belief., demonstrating the transformation achieved throughout the journey.